michaelyatco/choredoor/progression-markdowns/ChoreDoor3.md

 Assessment: Let's Make This LOOK Like a Game!

-Task: Nice!
-You have three doors but they're all huddled in the top left corner.
+Task: You have three doors but they're all huddled in the top left corner.
 Give your website some flavor and symmetry by expanding your __index.html__ and __style.css__ pages.

 Right after the opening `<body>` tag, create a new `<div>` with the class name `"header"`.
 Inside this new `<div>` parent element, create an `<img>` child element for the logo image.
 Copy this url and paste into the `src`:
 ```html